zitadel/terraform-provider-zitadel/docs/resources/lockout_policy.md

 ### Optional

+- `max_otp_attempts` (Number) Maximum OTP check attempts before the account gets locked.
+Attempts are reset as soon as the OTP is entered correct.
 - `org_id` (String) ID of the organization.
 If not provided, the organization of the authenticated user/service account is used.

 ### Read-Only